Core Verification

 # Failure Model

-of the voting power in validators(h.NextValidatorsHash)
+hold more than 2/3 of the voting power in validators(h.NextValidatorsHash) is correct until time

-h.Time + TRUSTED_PERIOD
+h.Time + TRUSTED_PERIOD.

 Formally, [ \sum_{(v,p) \in validators(h.NextValidatorsHash) \wedge correct(v,h.Time + TRUSTED_PERIOD)} p > 2/3 \sum_{(v,p) \in validators(h.NextValidatorsHash)} p ]